Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

 In evaluating the performance of parameter predictions in Gaussian process regression, we employ a variety of metrics to thoroughly assess the model's effectiveness.
 This set of metrics includes the coefficient of determination \( R^2 \), the correlation coefficient (Corr), and the Prediction Interval Coverage Probability (PICP), which together form a robust framework for measuring the model's predictive power.

 The coefficient of determination, represented as \( R^2 \), is a statistical measure that indicates the proportion of the variance in the dependent variable that can be explained by the independent variables within the regression model.
 It offers a measure of how well the observed outcomes are replicated by the model, relative to the total variation present in the data.
-The \( R^2 \) value ranges between 0 and 1, where a value of 1 indicates that the model perfectly predicts the data, and a value of 0 suggests that the model does not explain any of the variability in the response data around its mean.

 The formula for calculating \( R^2 \) is as follows: